SiliconLabs/automated-measurement-framework/README.md

 ## Provided examples:

 ### Recommended starting points:

 These are examples that have good documentation and "Getting started" guides.
+Most of the measurements needed during IoT RF development can be performed using only these scripts.

 - **RX:**
   - Sensitivity (BER/PER)
   - Waterfall diagram